COPPER COUNTRY COMMUNITY ARTS CENTER

 YOUTH & ADULT CLASSES

-Classes are for adult students ages 16 and up (14 if accompanied by a paying parent or legal guardian) unless otherwise specified as a youth art class.
+Unless specified as a youth class, classes are for adult students ages or ages 16 and up or 14 & up if accompanied by a paying parent or legal guardian.

 REFUNDS & CANCELLATIONS